jordan-breton/it-journey-sources/docs/about/skill-set.md

      ---

-     My work is not about knowing or memorizing everything, but rather knowing were to search for, keeping my knowledge up to date and reading/listening/watching as much as possible about as different non-related subjects as possible.
+     My work is not about knowing or memorizing everything, but rather knowing where to search for, keeping my knowledge up to date and reading/listening/watching as much as possible about as different non-related subjects as possible.

-     This way, I can dig and thorough a subject later, when I think that it maybe useful for my current task, mission or project.
+     This way, I can dig and thorough a subject later, when I think that it may be useful for my current task, mission or project.

 -    :material-lightning-bolt:{ .lg }  **Critical thinking**